rtuechsen/smartplug/README.md

 Run `bash develop_backend.sh` and `bash develop_frontend.sh` (in separate terminals) to run without deployment.
 Run `bash deploy.sh` to deploy using nginx.

+When using WSL the machine can be reset instead of reinstalled via Windows Settings > Apps > Installed apps > search for "Ubuntu" > "..." > Advanced options > Reset.

 ## Backend